About the 'Life in the UK' test

 TSO Shop website

-You must be able to speak and understand English to ESOL entry level 3 to study for the test and to understand the questions.
+You must be able to speak and understand English to ESOL entry level 3.

 You can sit the test as many times as you want, but you will have to pay each time.